Master's in Public Health graduate

 1. Job security

 Public health professionals will enjoy numerous job opportunities as we enter a decade of greater focus on sustainability and healthy living.
-Australian healthcare jobs have experienced strong growth over the past decade and jobs in the sector are projected strong expansion for the foreseeable future.
+Healthcare jobs have experienced strong growth over the past decade and jobs in the sector are projected strong expansion for the foreseeable future.

 2. Attractive pay